githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

     array([-2.43004159, -0.91615688, -0.12344935,  0.3174611 ,  0.18783492,
             0.15277721, -0.16468398,  0.12962624,  0.11979533,  0.21604161])

-Next, we observe that most of the predictors are highly correlated with the traget (actual) values, which is what we want for Ridge Regression:
+Next, we observe that most of the predictors are highly correlated with the target (actual) values, which is what we want for Ridge Regression:

 ```python
 core_weather.corr()['target']